turinglabsorg/crazy-bitcoin-things/README.md

-# Crazy things to do
-## With Bitcoin and other crypto
+# Crazy things to do with Bitcoin and other crypto

 I will update this list everytime something crazy will came!